mschlafly/baxterplaysyahtzee/README.md

+# Components

+## Computer vision
+### 1. Camera Calibration

+We only used Baxter's left hand camera.
+It's camera info is already there in the topic, so no need for calibration.

+But we did calibrate its head camera using Python.
+See /camera_calibration.

+### 2. Get the Pose of Table Surface

+We used a chessboard to do this.
+Given the chessboard corners' pos in image, and their real pos in chessboard frame, we solve **PnP** to get the transformation from **camera frame** to **chessboard frame**.
+By left multiplying another matrix, we get the transformation from **Baxter base frame** to **chessboard frame**.

+### 3. Locate Object Pos in Baxter Frame
+@                                                      @                                                      @                                                      @                                                      @                                                      :$
+    1. The detected square region in image is not the accurate countour of the real dice.
+    2. The sensor data of Baxter's camera pos might not be so accurate.

+## Services

+### Services from Computer Vision Part
+**/mycvGetObjectInImage**: Detect the dice in the middle of the image, return pos in image.

+**/mycvGetAllObjectsInImage**: Detect all dices in image, return pos in image

+**/mycvCalibChessboardPose**: Calibrate the pose of table's surface.
+If there is a chessboard in image, detect its pose wrt camera, and then get and save its pose wrt baxter's base.

+**/mycvGetObjectInBaxter**: Call /mycvGetObjectInImage, and then transform pixel pos to world pos.

+**/mycvGetAllObjectsInBaxter**: Call /mycvGetAllObjectsInImage, and then transform all objects' pixel pos to world pos.

 ## Running the package
 To run this package, first calibrate the camera using rosrun baxterplaysyahtzee nodeCV.py.
 Then launch the package using roslaunch baxterplaysyahtzee yahtzee_baxter.launch